Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     </property>
    ```

-    For SSM standalone mode, three instances PD, TiKV and TiDB will be running on Smart Server.
+    For SSM standalone mode, the three instances PD, TiKV and TiDB are all deployed on Smart Server host.
-    For SSM with multiple agents mode, Smart Server will run PD and TiDB instance and each agent will run a TiKV instance to scale up the capacity of TiDB.
+    For SSM with multiple agents mode, Smart Server will run PD and TiDB instance and each agent will run a TiKV instance to scale up the storage capacity of TiDB.

-    If TiDB is enabled, the jdbc url must be the default one of TiDB.
+    If TiDB is enabled, the jdbc url should be the default one of TiDB.
 The configuration in druid.xml is shown as follows.
-You can also use mysql shell to connect to TiDB server manually.
+You can also use MySQL shell to connect to TiDB server manually.

    ```xml
     <properties>